Consumer edition active

 Usually, gonorrhea causes symptoms only at the sites of initial infection, most commonly the cervix, penis, urethra, or throat.
 In a few people, infection spreads through the bloodstream to other parts of the body, especially to the skin, joints, or both.

-Some men (about 25%) have minimal symptoms.
-Symptoms begin within about 2 to 14 days after infection.
-Men feel mild discomfort in the urethra (the tube that carries urine from the bladder out of the body).
-This discomfort is followed a few hours later by mild to severe pain during urination, a yellow-green discharge of pus from the penis, and a frequent urge to urinate.
+The majority of infected men have no symptoms.
+They begin within 2 to 14 days after infection.
+Men feel mild discomfort in the urethra (the tube that runs through the penis and drains urine from the bladder out of the body).
+This discomfort is followed a short time later by mild to severe pain when urinating, a yellow-green discharge of pus from the penis, and a frequent urge to urinate.
 The opening at the tip of the penis may become red and swollen.
-The bacteria sometimes spread to the epididymis (the coiled tube on top of each testis), causing the scrotum to swell and feel tender to the touch.
+The bacteria sometimes spread to the epididymis (the coiled tube on top of each testis), causing the scrotum to swell and feel painful and tender to the touch on one side.

 The infection may spread up the reproductive tract and infect the uterus, the tubes that connect the ovaries to the uterus (fallopian tubes), and sometimes the area around the ovaries.
 In some women, the infection spreads to the lining of the pelvis and abdominal cavity (peritoneum), causing peritonitis.
-These infections are called pelvic inflammatory disease (PID) and cause severe lower abdominal pain and sometimes fever.
-Sometimes infection concentrates in the area around the liver, in the upper right part of the abdomen, causing pain, fever, and vomiting—called the Fitz-Hugh-Curtis syndrome.
+These complications together are called pelvic inflammatory disease (PID) and cause severe lower abdominal pain and sometimes fever.
+Sometimes infection is concentrated in the area around the liver, in the upper right part of the abdomen, causing pain, fever, and vomiting (called Fitz-Hugh-Curtis syndrome).

-Anal sex with an infected partner may result in gonorrhea of the rectum (gonococcal proctitis).
-This infection usually causes no symptoms, but it may make bowel movements painful.
-Other symptoms include constipation, itching, bleeding, and a discharge from the rectum.
+Gonorrhea of the rectum (gonococcal proctitis) may develop after unprotected anal sex with an infected partner.
+This infection usually causes no symptoms, but it may cause constipation, itching, bleeding, and a cloudy discharge from the rectum.
 The area around the anus may become red and raw, and stool may be coated with mucus and pus.
-When a doctor examines the rectum with a viewing tube (anoscope), mucus and pus may be visible on the wall of the rectum.
+A doctor may examine the rectum with a viewing tube (anoscope) to look for mucus and pus on the wall of the rectum.

-If infected fluids come into contact with the eyes, gonococcal conjunctivitis may develop, causing swelling of the eyelids and a discharge of pus from the eyes.
+Gonorrhea of the eyes (gonococcal conjunctivitis) may develop if infected fluids come into contact with the eyes.
+This infection causes swelling of the eyelids and a discharge of pus from the eyes.
 In adults, often only one eye is infected.
-Newborns usually have infection in both eyes.
+In newborns, usually both eyes are infected (see Conjunctivitis in the Newborn).
 Blindness may result if the infection is not treated early.

-Rarely, disseminated gonococcal infection (arthritis-dermatitis syndrome) develops.
-It occurs when the infection spreads through the bloodstream to other parts of the body, especially the skin and joints; rarely, infection spreads to the heart.
-Joints become swollen, tender, and extremely painful, limiting movement.
+Disseminated gonococcal infection (also called arthritis-dermatitis syndrome, or gonorrhea of the skin and joints) is a rare complication of gonorrhea.
+It occurs when the infection spreads through the bloodstream to other parts of the body, especially the skin and joints.
+People typically have a fever and generally feel ill.
+Joints become painful, swollen, and tender (arthritis).
 The skin over infected joints may be red and warm.
-People typically have a fever, feel generally ill, and develop joint pain (due to arthritis) in one or more joints.
-Small, red spots may appear on the skin, usually on the arms and legs.
+Small, red spots may appear on the skin (dermatitis), usually on the arms and legs.
 The spots are slightly painful and may be filled with pus.
-Joint, bloodstream, and heart infections can be treated, but recovery from arthritis may be slow.
+Rarely, the infection spreads to the heart or the nervous system and brain.

-Gonococcal septic arthritis is a form of disseminated gonococcal infection that causes painful arthritis.
-Usually, it affects one or two large joints, such as the knees, ankles, wrists, or elbows, Symptoms often begin suddenly.
-People usually have a fever.
-Infected joints are painful and swollen, and movement is limited.
+Gonococcal septic arthritis is a form of disseminated gonococcal infection that causes painful arthritis and an abnormal amount of fluid to accumulate within the affected joints.
+Usually, it affects 1 or 2 large joints, such as the knees, ankles, wrists, or elbows.
+Symptoms often begin suddenly.
+People usually have a fever, severe joint pain, and limited movement.
 The skin over the infected joints may be warm and red.

 In children, gonorrhea is usually a sign of sexual abuse.
 In girls, the genital area (vulva) may be irritated, red, and swollen, and they may have a discharge from the vagina.
-If the urethra is infected, children, mainly boys, may have pain during urination.
+If the urethra is infected, children, mainly boys, may have pain when urinating.

 Diagnosis of Gonorrhea

-• Usually, testing of a sample of discharge from the cervix, vagina, penis, throat, or rectum or of a sample of urine
+• Usually, nucleic acid amplification testing (NAAT) of a sample of discharge from the cervix, vagina, penis, throat, or rectum or of a sample of urine

 To diagnose gonorrhea, doctors collect a sample of discharge and send it to a laboratory.
-Highly sensitive tests can be done to detect the DNA of gonococci and of chlamydiae (which are often also present).
+NAATs are highly sensitive tests that can detect the unique genetic material, the DNA or RNA, of gonococci and of chlamydiae (which are often also present).
 Laboratories can test for both infections in a single sample.
-For some of these tests (called nucleic acid amplification tests, or NAATS), techniques that increase the amount of the bacteria's genetic material are used.
-Because these techniques make the organisms easier to detect, urine samples can be used.
-Thus, these tests are convenient for screening people who have no symptoms or who do not want to have samples of fluid taken from their genitals.
-Sometimes, the sample is also sent for culture (to grow the organisms).
+Because NAAT makes the organisms easier to detect, urine samples can be used.
+Thus, these NAATs are convenient for screening people who have no symptoms or who do not want to have samples taken from their genitals.

-For men, gonorrhea may be diagnosed rapidly (within 1 hour) by examining samples of the discharge and identifying the bacteria (gonococci), if the facility has the appropriate equipment and trained personnel.
+For men, doctors may be able to rapidly diagnose gonorrhea by examining samples of discharge from the penis and identifying the bacteria (gonococci) if they have access to a facility that has the appropriate equipment and trained personnel.
 If a discharge is obvious, doctors touch a swab or slide to the end of the penis to collect the sample.
 If there is no obvious discharge, doctors insert a small swab a half inch or more into the urethra to collect a sample.
 Men are asked to refrain from urinating for at least 2 hours before the sample is collected.

-Because people may have more than one STI, doctors may test samples of blood and genital fluids for other STIs, such as syphilis and HIV infection.
+Because people may have more than one STI, doctors may test samples of blood and genital fluids for other STIs, such as syphilis and human immunodeficiency virus (HIV) infection.

 Screening for Gonorrhea